-14.1.3 Content of Notification.
+14.1.3 Content of Anti-Doping Rule Violation Notification.

-Notification to the Athlete's National Anti-Doping Organization, the FEI and WADA according to Article 7 shall include: the Athlete's name, country, sport and discipline within the sport, the Athlete's competitive level, whether the test was In-Competition or Out-of-Competition, the date of Sample collection and the analytical result reported by the laboratory.
+Notification to the Athlete's National Anti-Doping Organization, the FEI and WADA according toof an anti-doping rule violation Article 72.1 shall include: the Athlete's name, country, sport and discipline within the sport, the Athlete's competitive level, whether the test was In-Competition or Out-of-Competition, the date of Sample collection and the analytical result reported by the laboratory and other information as required by the International Standard for Testing and Investigations.
+Notice of anti-doping rule violations other than under Article 2.1 shall include the rule violated and the basis of the asserted violation.